aiven/devportal/docs/products/opensearch/howto/connect-with-python.rst

     Check `documentation <https://github.com/opensearch-project/opensearch-py>`_ for more details.

-This is all you need and you have a Python OpenSearch client class instance ready to be used to perform request operations and send responses to your cluster.
+Those are the steps to create a Python OpenSearch client class instance that can be used to perform request operations and send responses to your cluster.